samgoldman97/samgoldman97.github.io/_pages/about.md

 Harvard](https://gocrimson.com/news/2019/6/27/6_27_2019_524) and still cheer for the Crimson.

-I'm always happy to discuss new ideas, potential opportunites, and my thoughts on the hopes (and false promises) of machine learning in biochemistry.
+I'm always happy to discuss new ideas, potential opportunites, and my thoughts on the hopes (and misconceptions) of machine learning in biochemistry.
 You can contact me at samlg [at] mit [dot] edu.